endlessagony/Multi-task-Learning/README.md

 # Multi-task Learning

-This repository contains code and data for evaluating multi-task model via app, which was written on PyQt5.
+This repository contains code and data for evaluating multi-task model (ABAW4 Competition) with the help of app, which was written on PyQt5.

 ## Setup